tmtsoftware/esw-ts/docs/src/main/clients/command/command-service.md

 ###Oneway

-  This api takes Control command as input parameter and return a promise of `OnewayResponse`.
+  This API takes Control command as input parameter and return a promise of `OnewayResponse`.

-  The following example shows how to call oneway api :
+  The following example shows how to call oneway API :

 Typescript
 :   @@snip [oneway](../../../../../example/src/documentation/command/CommandExamples.ts) { #oneway }

 ###Query

-  This api takes runId of already submitted command as input parameter and return a promise of `SubmitResponse`.
+  This API takes runId of already submitted command as input parameter and return a promise of `SubmitResponse`.

-  The following example shows how to call query api :
+  The following example shows how to call query API :

 Typescript
 :   @@snip [query](../../../../../example/src/documentation/command/CommandExamples.ts) { #query }

-###Query Final
+###QueryFinal

-  This api is same as query , only difference is takes time-out (seconds) along with runId of already submitted command as input parameter and return a promise of `SubmitResponse`.
+  This API is same as query , only difference is takes time-out (seconds) along with runId of already submitted command as input parameter and return a promise of `SubmitResponse`.

-  The following example shows how to call query final api :
+  The following example shows how to call query final API :

 Typescript
 :   @@snip [query](../../../../../example/src/documentation/command/CommandExamples.ts) { #query-final }

-###Subscribe Current State
+###SubscribeCurrentState

-  This api takes set of current states to be subscribed along with a callback which will get triggered on change of the mentioned states.(`stateName1`,`stateName2`)
+  This API takes set of current states to be subscribed along with a callback which will get triggered on change of the mentioned states.(`stateName1`,`stateName2`)

-  The following example shows how subscribeCurrentState api call would look like :
+  The following example shows how subscribeCurrentState API call would look like :

 Typescript
 :   @@snip [query](../../../../../example/src/documentation/command/CommandExamples.ts) { #subscribe-current-state }

-###Submit And Wait
+###SubmitAndWait

-  This api takes Control command as input parameter along with time-out(seconds) and return a promise of `SubmitResponse` after waiting for a specified amount of time.
+  This API takes Control command as input parameter along with time-out(seconds) and return a promise of `SubmitResponse` after waiting for a specified amount of time.

-  The following example shows how submitAndWait api call would look like :
+  The following example shows how submitAndWait API call would look like :

 Typescript
 :   @@snip [query](../../../../../example/src/documentation/command/CommandExamples.ts) { #submit-and-wait }

-###Submit All And Wait
+###SubmitAllAndWait

-  This api takes multiple control commands as input parameter along with time-out(seconds) and return a promise of `SubmitResponse[]` after waiting for a specified amount of time.
+  This API takes multiple control commands as input parameter along with time-out(seconds) and return a promise of `SubmitResponse[]` after waiting for a specified amount of time.

-  The following example shows how submitAllAndWait api call would look like :
+  The following example shows how submitAllAndWait API call would look like :

 Typescript
 :   @@snip [query](../../../../../example/src/documentation/command/CommandExamples.ts) { #submit-all-and-wait }